kubeflow/website/content/en/docs/components/pipelines/author-a-pipeline/components.md

     Valid return annotations include `str`, `int`, `float`, `bool`, `dict`, and `list`.
 You may also specify multiple return values by using these annotations within a `typing.NamedTuple`.

-    For detailed discussion on type annotations and runtime behavior, see [Data Passing](/).
+    For detailed discussion on type annotations and runtime behavior, see [Data Passing][data-passing].

 3. Decorate your function with the `@kfp.dsl.component` decorator.
     This decorator transforms a Python function into a component that can be used within a pipeline.

-    For a comprehensive list of `@kfp.dsl.component` decorator arguments, see the DSL [reference documentation](https://kubeflow-pipelines.readthedocs.io/en/master/source/dsl.html).
+    For a comprehensive list of `@kfp.dsl.component` decorator arguments, see the DSL [reference documentation][dsl-reference-documentation].

 The following is an example of a lightweight component that trains a model on an existing input `Dataset` artifact for `num_epochs` epochs, then saves the output `Model` artifact.